hashicorp/terraform-provider-aws/website/docs/d/network_interfaces.html.markdown

 ## Attributes Reference

 * `id` - AWS Region.
-* `ids` - A list of all the network interface ids found.
+* `ids` - List of all the network interface ids found.

 ## Timeouts